Queen Alexandra College

-Queen Alexandra College (QAC) is a national residential College that supports a diverse range of student abilities and needs.
+Queen Alexandra College (QAC) is a national residential College and community charity that supports a diverse range of student abilities and needs.

 Based in Birmingham, the College has been at its current location since 1903 and offers an innovative, holistic approach to learning and support.
 We welcome students who come to our College from all over the country – as well as many who are local to us.

 In addition to supporting people who have a visual impairment, we offer support and guidance for students with autistic spectrum conditions, those with moderate to severe learning difficulties, students with physical and other disabilities.